 Life on these lookout mountains broke everything down to the essentials.
 It's a notion that still appeals to me.
 That, and the infinite beauty they surely found there.

 I don't think I would like to be in my twenties again.
-I like being here with a body of experience to draw from still willing to look at all the possibilities, possibilities that have nothing to do with how many times the earth has revolved around the sun but have everything to do with that willingness.
-I like being open to exploring life, where every day offers some new discovery no matter how small.
+I like being here with a body of experience to draw from still willing to look at all the possibilities, possibilities that have nothing to do with how many times the earth has revolved around the sun but have everything to do with the willingness.
+I like being open to exploring life where every day offers some new discovery no matter how small.
 And I want to learn to remain calm regardless of what is swirling around me, to still those voices of uncertainty, to find that perfect center where peace lives.

 I like that boy Snyder on Sourdough.
 He's a calm son of a bitch.

 P.S.
 Gary Snyder, shown in the photos above, won, among other literary prizes, the Pulitzer Prize for Poetry for, Turtle Island.
 Now in his 80's, he still lives pretty much off the grid in the foothills of the Sierra Nevada Mountains in northern California.

 The title of this post is a song written by Bob Dylan.